 The VaR Methodology Working Group provides an opportunity for members to understand the quantitative basis of the methodology, the reasons for the specific design characteristics, the performance and results.

 Both groups are made up of representatives of our members and ISVs, whose input is an essential factor in ensuring LME VaR methodology and its implementation are successful.
 If you are interested in contributing to the working groups, please email us at firstname.lastname@example.org.

 We are currently undergoing independent validation of the model selected by the LME for its markets.
 The key result of the independent validation will be shared with members and the VaR Methodology Working Group.
 The methodology used will of course be subject to further internal governance, refinements and ultimately the final regulatory approval.

 The LME will provide regular updates on progress towards the introduction of VaR, with introductory, technical and methodology documentation, timelines and implementation plans widely published and communicated.
-The introduction of VaR is of course subject to regulatory approval.
 As usual, we expect members to ensure that their clients are aware of the forthcoming changes to margin calculations, but we are of course happy to assist with any questions that you or your clients have.

-We will also agree a communication plan with members to ensure clients are kept informed and to provide the necessary tools to ensure engaged clients clearly understand the impact of the change to VaR.
+We will also agree a communication plan with members and ISVs to ensure clients are kept informed, and to provide the necessary tools to ensure engaged clients clearly understand the impact of the change to the new margin methodology.

 VaR parameters and scenarios files will be updated daily at the same frequency as SPAN parameters files.
 Any monthly updates to SPAN model parameters such as scanning ranges, however, will not be required, as they are not a VaR requirement.